 - A. Explain how this funding will help make the program happen. - Explain why these funds are needed and how they will be spent.
 This information must relate to the figures presented in the budget.
-Describe in words the major line items listed on the budget pages. - Tell who is being paid how much for what service.
-For example, artistic fees of \$600.00 are requested for
+Describe in words the major line items listed on the budget pages.

-- payment to two musicians at \$100.00 per artist per concert for three events. - Be sure to explain if anyone hired under this grant is accepting less than their normal fee.
+- Tell who is being paid how much for what service.
+For example, artistic fees of \$600 are requested for payment to two musicians at \$100 per artist, per concert for three events. - Be sure to explain if anyone hired under this grant is accepting less than their normal fee.
 The balance between this special rate and their normal fee is an in-kind donation. - B. Since it is important not to rely only on this grant, list other source(s) from which you have received or anticipate receiving funding. - C. Arts organizations must explain any major changes in any line items in the Annual Budget, Financial Charts 1 and 2.
-A major change is defined as + or 20% from one year to the next on any line.
+A major change is defined as +20% or -20% from one year to the next on any line.

-Technical Assistance (TA) Narrative:
+Technical Assistance Narrative:

-Answer questions one and four and complete the following:
+Answer sections 1 and 4, and provide the following:

-- Describe in detail what kind of organizational Technical Assistance is needed.

-- Describe specific problems or challenges to explain your request for assistance.

-- How did you locate the consultant: recommended by board member, colleague or other.

-- Are there other funding sources for this technical assistance?

-- Support material must include:

-Consultant's resume

-Consultant's project proposal and fee

-Project timeline

-Deliverables describe the form in

-which the consultant will provide the

-results of the project
+- Describe in detail the kind of organizational technical assistance needed and to be furnished. - Describe specific problems or challenges to explain your request for assistance. - How did you locate the consultant: recommended by board member, colleague or other. - Are there other funding sources for this technical assistance? - Support material must include: - -Consultant's resume - -Consultant's project proposal and fee - -Project timeline - -Deliverables (describe the form in which the consultant will provide the results of the project)

-Applicant: FY2017 -
+Applicant: FY2018

-UNION COUNTY LOCAL ARTS GRANT PROGRAM 2017 APPLICATION
+UNION COUNTY LOCAL ARTS GRANT PROGRAM 2018 APPLICATION

-January 1, 2017 - December 31, 2017
+January 1, 2018 - December 31, 2018

-Read both the Guidelines and Narrative Questions before completing the Application.
+Read all Guidelines and Narrative Questions before completing the Application.
 A PDF version is available at www.ucnj.org/cultural.
-Contact culturalinfo@ucnj.org for a writeable version.
-Type all information; hand-written applications will not be accepted.
-Submit one original and six copies (total 7 hard copies) of the completed application by Friday, June 17, 2016 (postmark deadline) to: Union County Local Arts Grant Program, Office of Cultural and Heritage Affairs, 633 Pearl Street, Elizabeth, NJ, 07202.
-908-558-2550; NJ Relay Users 711; culturalinfo@ucnj.org.
+Email culturalinfo@ucnj.org for the writeable MS Word version.
+Type all information.
+Hand-written applications will not be accepted.
+Submit one signed original and six copies (total of 7 hard copies) of the completed application by Friday, June 23, 2017 (postmark deadline) to: Union County Local Arts Grant Program, Office of Cultural and Heritage Affairs, 633 Pearl Street, Elizabeth, NJ, 07202.
+(908-558-2550; NJ Relay Users 711; culturalinfo@ucnj.org)